 On the other side of this coin, we have the skin.
 The skin is the largest organ in the human body, and as a semi-permeable membrane, the skin can both lose or absorb moisture.
 Have you ever sat in the bathtub for quite a while only to find your hands and feet covering in wrinkly skin?
 While the exact mechanism hasn't been pinned down, most scientists believe this is because of the absorption of moisture by the outermost layer of skin.
 Submerged in water, the skin is effectively bathed in 100% relative humidity.
 When the opposite is true and relative humidity levels are low, the skin can lose moisture at a more rapid pace than normal.

-Effects of Low Humidity
+Symptoms of Low Humidity